makrai/notes/liu1908-summarization.md

 * Tables 6 and 7: Results for extractive and abstractive systems respectively
-  * We compared the best performing BertSum model in each setting (extractive or abstractive) against various SOTA systems (whose output is publicly available), the Lead baseline, and the G OLD standard as an upper bound
+  * We compared the best performing BertSum model in each setting (extractive or abstractive) against various SOTA systems (whose output is publicly available), the Lead baseline, and the GOLD standard as an upper bound
   * in both settings participants overwhelmingly prefer the output of our model against comparison systems across datasets and evaluation paradigms
-  * All differences between BertSum and comparison models are statistically significant (p < 0.05), with the exception of TC ONV S2S (see Table 7; XSum) in QA
+  * All differences between BertSum and comparison models are statistically significant (p < 0.05), with the exception of TConvS2S (see Table 7; XSum) in QA

 # 6 Conclusion 9